Cost of LivingUpdated May 2026

 How Daytona Beach Compares Regionally for Rent Prices

 How does Daytona Beach stack up against nearby cities for rent prices?
 Orlando and Gainesville and Palm Bay run at similar or higher price points.
-Among southern metros of comparable size, Daytona Beach's cost index of 94 places it on the expensive end of the spectrum.
+Among southern metros of comparable size, Daytona Beach's cost index of 94 places it on the affordable end of the spectrum.
 This positioning matters because it affects not just what you pay, but the pool of professionals and providers available — higher-cost markets tend to attract more specialized talent, while lower-cost markets often mean fewer options but stronger community relationships.
 When comparing options, remember that a 10-point difference in cost index translates to roughly a modest shift in your annual spending on rent prices.

 What to Expect at Every Budget Level in Daytona Beach